GSA/openacr/opat/Moodle-3.markdown

 ## WCAG 2.0 Report

 ### Table 1: Success Criteria, Level A

-Notes: GovReady-Q is a web application and an authoring tool.
-As such the Software &amp; Authoring Tool Notes are all included within the Web for the &#x27;Conformance Level&#x27; and &#x27;Remarks and Explanations&#x27;.
-There are some elements here that clearly fail WCAG 2.0 A.

 | Criteria                                                                                                           | Conformance Level                                                                                                                                                          | Remarks and Explanations                                                                                                                                                                                                                                                                                     |
 | ------------------------------------------------------------------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |